The SMOK RPM40 may have many screaming, not another pod system!

 It has to be said though, I love a good pod kit.
 That’s right.
 A GOOD pod kit.
-And with a huge abundance of Pod kits already flooding the vape world, its nice to see manufactures are slowly but surely making the right changes to these kits.
-And the rise of the pod is upon us.
+And with a huge abundance of Pod kits already flooding the vape world, it’s nice to see manufactures are slowly but surely making the right changes to these kits.
+And the rise of the pod system is upon us.

 Especially considering they are generally simple to use and conveniently small, its clear to see why they are on the rise.

 What Can We Expect From The SMOK RPM40?

 A kit that comes with 2 different refillable pods which can house the push fit RPM coils in one pod or their Nord coils in the other.

 I haven’t had the opportunity to review the SMOK Nord Pod System, but the one and only Kevin Jeffrey rated the Nord extremely highly in his review back in February.

 Along with all that lovely stuff, you also get the ability to adjust your wattage, a full bright colour screen and the option of changing the colour of the display.

 So let’s Crack on with the review and see what this Kit is all about…